larkintuckerllc/narrow-cms-example/README.md

 ### client

+* Internet Explorer v9 or greater for public facing elements.
-* Internet Explorer v10 or greater
+* Internet Explorer v10 or greater for administrative interface.
 * Updated versions of all other browsers

 Additionally it requires (included with this example):